 This sacrament is at the heart of our Catholic Faith.
 It is our greatest blessing from our Lord and Savior, Jesus Christ.
 In it he gives us Himself, bread and wine transformed into His Body and Blood, to bring sanctification to the whole human race and to unite us in charity.
 It is a meal of joyful Thanksgiving and Praise for His great sacrifice, namely suffering, death, and Resurrection.
 During the Solemn Sacrifice of Mass we experience the Paschal meal of Our Lord that has been relived and reoccurs over and over again at every Mass.
 We celebrate with reverence and faith, humility and gratitude.
 This sacrament transforms us to be more like Jesus, causing us to want to be a people who forgive, become reconciled and who walk in solidarity with others.

+When is it time for children to receive Holy Communion?
+Basically, it is when they express their desire to receive, based on their family’s faithful attendance.
+They should know it’s not just bread and wine, but the Body & Blood of Jesus that we are receiving.
 Preparation for children to receive First Holy Communion is done with their parents.
-Sessions are designed to help attendees understand and celebrate the solemn sacrifice Jesus made for us.
+Sessions are designed to help attendees understand and celebrate the supreme gift of love Jesus gave us — dying for our sins and rising to new life.
 Children who have been baptized, completed a year of faith formation or in a Catholic school, and have received First Reconciliation may be formed to receive the Body and Blood, Soul and Divinity of our Lord, Jesus Christ.
 This generally happens in second grade or higher.

 For forms click below: